Enid Blyton’s Fatty as Hero

 I have no notion of a truly great man that could not be all sorts of men […] The grand fundamental character if that of the Great Man; that the man be great.
 Napoleon has words in him which are like Austerlitz battles. (p.
 46)

 Accordingly, Fatty can be all sorts of men, because he is a master of disguise, constantly fooling his fellow Find-Outers, Mr. Goon the policeman, and whoever else he needs or wants to fool.
 When being himself, he is quicker, smarter and more inventive than everyone else.
 As Bets, the youngest Find-Outer and Fatty’s worshipper-in-chief often says: “Fatty can do anything” (The Mystery of the Strange Bundle, ch.
 1).
-Even his very fatness is an indice of his excess, his being more than everyone else, or muchness, as Lewis Carroll called it.
+Even his very fatness is an indice of his excess, his being more than everyone else, or muchness, as it were.
 When he asks for two helpings of pudding, his mother laughingly replies: “Oh, Frederick, you do go to extremes” (Strange Bundle, Ch.
 2).
+Fatty is an embodiment of a state of being more extreme and more interesting than that otherwise available to the everyboys and girls of the Find-Outers.